 The park was designed as the "town square" of the Olympics, and thousands of spectators had gathered for a late concert by the band Jack Mack and the Heart Attack.
 Eric Robert Rudolf planted a green U.S. military ALICE pack (field pack) containing a steel plate as a directional device, three pipe bombs weighing in excess of 40 pounds, and nitroglycerin surrounded by nails underneath a bench near the base of a concert sound tower.
-He then left the pack but at some point was tipped over and helped minimize the blast area.
-A security guard, discovering the bag and reporting it to the Georgia Bureau of Investigation, began clearing the immediate area before the bomb exploded at 1:20 a.m. on July 27th.
+A security guard, discovering the pack and reporting it to the Georgia Bureau of Investigation, began clearing the immediate area before the bomb exploded at 1:20 a.m. on July 27th.
 The bomb killed one and wounded 111 others.
 Turkish cameraman Melih Uzunyol died from a heart attack he suffered while running to cover the blast